 Financial guarantees are recognised as a financial liability at the time the guarantee is issued.
 Financial guarantees are initially recognised at their fair value, which is normally evidenced by the amount of fees received.
-This amount is amortised on a straight line basis over the life of the guarantee in other income in profit or loss.
+This amount is amortised on a straight-line basis over the life of the guarantee in "other income" in the statement of comprehensive income.